Human rights in Oman: Employees' rights

-Rights of speech and freedom of movement
+Freedom of speech and freedom of movement

 February 2017, Human Rights Watch released a report about the violation of the right of speech and freedom of movement in Oman.
-In June 2012, Al-Fazari, the founder and editor-in-chief of Mowatin magazine was arrested by Omani authorities, and held in a solitary confinement.
+In June 2012, Al-Fazari, the founder and editor-in-chief of Muwatin magazine was arrested by Omani authorities, and held in a solitary confinement.
 The charges included "gathering with the intent of rioting" and "insulting the Sultan", yet he was freed, then.
 On August 30, 2014, he was arrested again, held incommunicado for six days, and then released without charges.
 In spite of being banned from travelling abroad, he left the country seeking asylum in the United Kingdom on July 17.
-As a result, his brother, Mahmoud Al-Fazari, was arrested and detained for three weeks but then released without charges as well as his wife, his 3-year-old daughter and his 1-year-old son were prevented going out to the United Arab Emirates.
+As a result, his brother, Mahmoud Al-Fazari, was arrested and detained for three weeks but then released without charges and his wife, his 3-year-old daughter and his 1-year-old son were prevented from going out to the United Arab Emirates.